A double scale fast algorithm for the transient evolution of a resonant tunneling diode: The stationary algorithm revisited

 gives at order 2:

-As remarked earlier, there is a problem with the second equation, however, it is enough to impose $({\bf u}^n)^H \delta {\bf u}^n=0$ in order to verify \eqref{eqNorm}.
-Therefore, we obtain the following linear system:
+As noticed earlier, the second equation in \eqref{eqNorm} does not have the suitable form.
+To deal with this problem, we remark that it is enough to impose $(u^n)^H \delta u^n=0$ in order to verify this equation.
+This leads to the following linear system:

-Its resolution corresponds to an iteration of our Newton-like method to compute the resonant mode.
-The assumption $({\bf u}^n)^H{\bf u}^n=1$ that we made to obtain this system is verified at order $2$ as long as $({\bf u}^0)^H{\bf u}^0=1$.
+Its resolution corresponds to an iteration of our Newton-like method to compute the resonant mode and the resonance.
+The assumption $(u^n)^Hu^n=1$, that we made to obtain the system \eqref{newtRes}, is verified at order $2$ as long as $(u^0)^Hu^0=1$.